Ministry of Internal Affairs (Soviet Union): History

+The Soviet police was established on the third day after the October Revolution – November 10, 1917, as a body of revolutionary order.
+During the first months of Soviet power the workers' militia formed on a voluntary basis.
+They served both as an armed force and an organ of public order.
+On 10 May 1918 the Cheka decided: "The police are there as a permanent staff of the persons executing special functions, the organization of the militia should be carried out irrespective of the organization of the Red Army, their functions must be strictly separated".

+The formation of the Internal Security bodies of the Russian Socialist Republic was completed in May 1922.
+The "Regulations on the People's Commissariat of Internal Affairs of the Soviet Russia" defined the structure of the Commissariat and other law-enforcement bodies along with their rights and responsibilities.

 The Ministry of Internal Affairs of the USSR was created on 15 March 1946 from the People's Commissariat for Internal Affairs (NKVD), the interior ministry of the Soviet Union since 1934, when all the People's Commissariats (the Soviet equivalent to a government ministry) were rebranded and transformed into the Ministries of the Soviet Union.
 The main change was the removal of secret police functions, as the responsibilities of the Main Directorate of State Security of the NKVD were transferred to the new Ministry of State Security (MGB) as a completely separate ministry.

 On 15 March 1953, the MGB was incorporated into the MVD, re-creating a structure similar to the NKVD, but just under a year later on 13 March 1954 the MGB's functions were again transferred to a separate state committee, the Committee for State Security (KGB).

 The MVD was originally established as a union-republic ministry with headquarters in Moscow, but in 1960 the Soviet leadership under Nikita Khrushchev, as part of its general downgrading of the police, abolished the central MVD, whose functions were assumed by republic ministries of internal affairs.
 On August 30, 1962, the Presidium of the Supreme Soviet of the RSFSR reorganized the Republican Ministry of Internal Affairs into the Ministry of Public Order Protection of the RSFSR (Министерство охраны общественного порядка (МООП); Ministerstvo okhrany obshchestvennogo poriadka — MOOP).
 The same was done in all Union and autonomous republics of the Soviet Union.
 This name change implied a break with the all-powerful MVD created by Lavrentiy Beria, as well as a narrower range of functions.
 The changes were accompanied by increasing criticism of the regular police, the militsiya, in the Soviet press for its shortcomings in combating crime.
 Accordingly, the Internal Troops of the Soviet Union were distributed among the Union Republics and are subordinated to the republican ministries of internal affairs on a regional basis.